Reimbursement Models for Medicaid Agencies and MCOs

 An alternative would be to carve out the program from the capitation structure, and to pay for it on a pay-for-performance or fee-for-service model based on session attendance or other milestones.

-In addition to the cost and reimbursement information presented above, see Statistics on Enrollment and retention in the Enrollment, Incentives, and Retention section.
+In addition to the cost and reimbursement information presented above, see Statistics on enrollment and retention on the Retention page.

 Medical Loss Ratio

-In view of recent Medicaid managed care regulations, it is anticipated that the National DPP lifestyle change program can be accounted for in the numerator of the Medical Loss Ratio (MLR).
+The National Diabetes Prevention Program (DPP) lifestyle change program can be counted in the numerator of the Medical Loss Ratio.

 The Medical Loss Ratio is the percentage of an insurer’s premium dollars that is spent on medical care and quality improvement activities.
 For example, if an insurer spends 85 cents of every premium dollar on medical care and quality improvement activities, its MLR is 85%.
-It is anticipated that the National DPP lifestyle change program can be accounted for in the medical care and quality improvement activity component of that calculation.
+The National DPP lifestyle change program can be counted as either the medical care or a quality improvement activity component of that calculation.
+Note: some exclusions apply as listed in additional detail below.

 Per the Affordable Care Act, insurers must spend at least 85% of their Medicaid revenue on medical care and other activities that improve quality.
 The remaining 15% can be spent on administrative costs and profits.